A Guide to Launching an Event Planning Business

 South Africa boasts an active events calendar which makes it suited for a wide variety of event planning businesses.

 As the event planning industry is diverse, there are various areas your business can specialise in including private, social and corporate events.
 Private events such as weddings, birthday parties, and family reunions, are tried-and-tested and continue to be popular.
 However, the boom in music and food festivals has also opened up the market for planning these kinds of events.
-Additionally, some event planning businesses have found a profitable niche in South Africa’s corporate sector, and plan events such as as conferences, exhibitions, product launches, galas, and award ceremonies.
+Additionally, some event planning businesses have found a profitable niche in South Africa’s corporate sector, and plan events such as conferences, exhibitions, product launches, galas, and award ceremonies.

 It’s important to stay ahead of the competition in what is an increasingly crowded market.
 To do this, identify a specific market (niches) to target your services towards.
 Ideas to try include virtual events, which in the wake of COVID-19, have become increasingly commonplace.
 Travel and tourism events also present new opportunities as borders continue to open up to help people create unforgettable memories.
 Other ways event planners can stand out is by meeting demand for more luxurious and exclusive offerings, including gourmet catering, and high-end service, décor and entertainment.

-Get a business plan
+Get a Business Plan

 It’s a good idea to put together a business plan for your new business.
 Your plan should outline the type of business you plan to launch, including the following details: